 The law requires warrants for arrest.
-Police legally may detain persons for 48 hours without a hearing, and police generally observed this time limit.
-The judge has up to 24 hours to charge the detainee with a crime or to release him or her.
+Police may legally detain persons for 48 hours without a hearing, and police generally observed this time limit.
+A judge has up to 24 hours to charge or release the detainee.
 Police promptly informed detainees of charges against them.
 A bail system exists.
 The law provides detainees the right to legal counsel from the moment of arrest.
 Persons charged with a crime may choose their own lawyers or accept one designated by the government.
 Detainees generally had prompt access to family members.